 Samantha was diagnosed with Patulous Eustachian Tube (also known as PET) in October 2012.

-If you have PET no matter what area of the world you are in please feel free to email or contact her.
-Together we can figure out how to make this condition a little more bearable for each of us.
+If you have PET no matter what area of the world you are in please feel free to email or contact her and say hi.
+Maybe together we can figure out how to make this condition a little more bearable for each of us.

 Samantha's PET symptoms